GW Invariants Relative Normal Crossings Divisors: The Relatively Stable Map Compactification

-With these definitions, the results of section \S \ref{s5} and especially Theorem \ref{thm.exist.lim} becomes: \begin{theorem} Consider $\{f_n:C_n\ra X\}$ a sequence of maps in $\M_s(X,V)$.
-Then there is a sequence of rescaling parameters $\la_{n}$, such that after passing to a subsequence, the rescaled sequence $R_{\la_n} f_n$ has a unique limit $f:C\ra X_m$ which is a relatively stable map into $X_m$. \end{theorem} Lemma \ref{L.d=d-2} also extends to a level $m$ building to give: \begin{lemma} For generic $V$-compatible $(J, \nu)$, the stratum of the relatively stable map compactification $\ov \M_s(X, V$) that corresponds to maps into a level $m\ge 1$ building is codimension at least $2$. \end{lemma} Note that in the presence of higher depth strata, the codimension of the stratum into a level $m$ building is not necessarily equal to $2m$, as again illustrated by Example \ref{neck.1} (b).
+Therefore for generic $V$-compatible parameter $(J, \nu)$ each open stratum \eqref{m.s.tilde.} of $\oM(X, V)$ is a smooth manifold of dimension \bear \dim \M^{\si}(X, V)= \dim \ov\M_{\mathsf{h}(\si)} (X, V) - \dim T_{\si} - 2 d_0(\si) \eear at any point $(f, C)$ with $\Aut (\ct (C))=1$.
+Here $d_0(\si)$ is the number of depth zero nodes of $\si$, and $\dim \oM(X, V)$ is \eqref{dim.M.s}.
+In particular, the boundary strata are at least codimension 2. \end{prop} \begin{rem} Note that in the presence of higher depth strata, the codimension of the stratum into a level $m$ building (without any depth zero nodes) is not necessarily equal to $2m$, as again illustrated by Example \ref{neck.1} (b).
 The stratum as $x_1\ra x_0$ is clearly only codimension 2, even though the limit is a map into a building with 2 levels.
-The reason is that the enhanced matching conditions impose further conditions on the rescaling parameters (in that case $\la_2=\la_1$), and so the rescaling parameters are not anymore independent variables.
-The complex codimension of the stratum is only the number of independent rescaling parameters (or equivalently the dimension of the torus $T_s$).
+The reason is that the refined matching conditions impose further conditions on the rescaling parameters (in that case $\la_2=\la_1$), and so the rescaling parameters are no longer independent variables.
+The complex codimension of the stratum is the number of independent rescaling parameters (i.e. the dimension of the torus $T_{\si}$). \end{rem}

-\begin{rem} To keep the analysis concrete, we have implicitly assumed that after collapsing back the trivial components all the domains of the maps are stable, see Remark \ref{nu.univ}.
-The perturbation $\nu$ used in the Lemma above is coming then from the universal curve $\ov\U\subset \P^N$, so it vanishes on all the trivial components (which by definition have unstable domain).
-In general, no matter what kind of other perturbations one may turn on, they should always be chosen to vanish on the trivial components, as these only play a topological role of recording certain identifications between points on various levels of the building (and can be completely ignored up to their combinatorial restrictions on the topological type of the maps $f$). \end{rem}